dovetail-lab/fabric-operation/service/README.md

   "type": "INVOKE",
   "chaincode_id": "mycc",
   "transaction": "invoke",
-  "parameter": [
+  "parameter": ["a", "b", "10"]
-    "a","b","10"
-  ]
 }
 ```

 Execute the above query again, it should return a reduced value of `a`, e.g., `80`.

 Note that this gateway service can be used to test any instantiated chaincode, and it supports connections to multiple channels or networks, as long as the connection is configured by using the script `./gateway.sh config [options]`.
 You can also use a gRPC client to send API requests to the gateway service.

 ## TODO

-* Support HTTPS and gRPCs for secure client connections.
+- Support HTTPS and gRPCs for secure client connections.
-* Demonstrate gRPCs client app.
+- Demonstrate gRPCs client app.